expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

   .listen(PORT);
 ```

-Client code which work with this service:
+Client code which works with this service:

 ```js
 const authServiceUrl = encodeURIComponent(YOUR_AUTH_URL); // we encode this, because it will be send as a query parameter